August 29th, 2019

 What if saving the world is not our job?

-We can mess the world up by trying to fix — a.k.a. “improve” — it.
-But we can’t fix the mess we make.
+We mess the world up by trying to fix it because we can’t manage to fix the mess we make.
 We can only stop messing with it.
 It’s like kicking a cloud of dust up into in the air or a body of water.
 The dust will settle, but only if you leave it alone.

 Leaving the earth alone doesn’t mean doing nothing.
 Humans can do as much as other animals and still be part of a sustainable system.
 It’s when we start to “improve” it, to develop it, that we mess things up.